 You don’t know me, but I know you.
-In fact nearly everyone knows you, and yet no one really knows you.
+In fact, nearly everyone knows you, and yet no one really knows you.

-Although because of a virus which has engulfed the world now, we are all told to stay at home as much as possible, we get a bit of an inkling how it must have been for you and your family, but not really.
+Although because of a virus which has engulfed the world now, we are all told to stay at home as much as possible, we get a bit of an inkling of how it must have been for you and your family, but not really.
 All we have to do is to stay at home and enjoy ourselves.
-We can write like you did, but we don’t have to stay silent, we don’t have to be afraid to be dragged out of our house.
+We can write as you did, but we don’t have to stay silent, we don’t have to be afraid to be dragged out of our house.
 We can do whatever we want to do.

 In your time there was also a virus, it was fueled with and by hate, a sickening ideology.

 I have a daughter who is about the same age as you, she even looks a bit like you.
-I really don’t know what I would do if something would happen to her, I am sure I would be devastated, sad and angry and more then likely would want some sort of revenge, but those are just speculation for I try not to think of an event like that.
+I genuinely don’t know what I would do if something would happen to her, I am sure I would be devastated, sad and angry and more than likely would want some sort of revenge, but those are just speculation for I try not to think of an event like that.

 What saddens me the most is not so much that you died a horrible death but the fact it is not even known when you died, it says about the date February or March 1945.

 Dear Anne, I am not going to say you are a hero because you weren’t really.
-You were a young teenage girl whose diary should never have published, but whose life should have been lived to the fullest.
+You were a young teenage girl whose diary should never have been published, but whose life should have been lived to the fullest.
 Nothing excuses your death, it should not have happened.

-Maybe one day when I leave my earthly coil behind we may meet, but for now know this your memory lives on.
+Maybe one day when I leave my earthly coil behind we may meet, but for now, know this—your memory lives on.
 Evil was not able to silence you.